 Employer counsel should be wary as well to fight the matter not just on wrongful dismissal, but also to contest the disability.
 A quick decision to terminate an employee who is “at risk,” or is suffering from an illness which could potentially be permanently debilitating, could be an expensive decision in the long run.

-Andrew Monkhouse is senior lawyer at Monkhouse Law, a Bay Street employment, labour & disability insurance firm, and can be reached at email@example.com.
+About the Author: Andrew Monkhouse is an Employment Lawyer and Managing Partner at Monkhouse Law, an employment, labour & disability insurance firm.
+Andrew can be reached at email@example.com.